Special-K-s-Flightsim-Bots/DCSServerBot/COALITIONS.md

 > ⚠️ **Attention!**</BR>
 > With COALITIONS enabled, some persistent displays will not appear in your server status channels (or will be changed)
 > like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and
 > see what is going on.
-You can still use the commands `/player list` or `/missionstats` in your dedicated coalition
+You can still use the commands like `/player list` or `/missionstats` in your dedicated coalition
 > channels, but you can't see data from the opposite coalition anymore.

 COALITION handling can be enabled in each server individually.
 So if you only want to enable strict red/blue